Roko-Network/roko-marketing/DEPLOYMENT.md

 - **[Quick Start Guide](scripts/QUICK-START.md)** - 5-minute setup for new installations
 - **[Auto-Deploy Setup](scripts/SETUP-AUTO-DEPLOY.md)** - Detailed setup documentation
-- **[CI Workflow](.github/workflows/ci.yml)** - GitHub Actions for testing PRs

 ## Migration from Old System

 If you're migrating from the old GitHub Actions deployment:

 1. Remove old GitHub Secrets (no longer needed)
+2. Delete `.github/workflows/` directory (not using GitHub Actions)
-2. Run the setup script: `sudo ./scripts/setup-deployment.sh`
+3. Run the setup script: `sudo ./scripts/setup-deployment.sh`
-3. Start the service: `sudo systemctl start roko-deploy-watcher`
+4. Start the service: `sudo systemctl start roko-deploy-watcher`
-4. Old workflows will continue to run CI tests but won't deploy

 The new system is simpler, more secure, and requires no GitHub configuration!